-The College must ensure that it collects, analyses and uses relevant information for the effective management of their programmes of study and to inform decision-making.
-There must be mechanisms in place for monitoring and evaluation of the College information system with reference to international best practices.
-The findings from monitoring and evaluation, and benchmarking practices are used to continuously improve the process of the tracking, review and feedback systems.

-The following are some of the sample questions that may be asked when assessing the quality of College information management:
+The University must ensure that it collects, analyses and uses relevant information for the effective management of their programmes of study and to inform decision-making.
+There must be mechanisms in place for monitoring and evaluation of the University information system with reference to international best practices.
+The findings from monitoring and evaluation, and bench-marking practices are used to continuously improve the process of the tracking, review and feedback systems.
+The following are some of the sample questions that may be asked when assessing the quality of University information management:

-i) Does the College collect, analyse and use relevant information for the effective management of their programmes of study and to inform decision-making?

-- ii) Are there effective systems to track student performance, gather feedback from stakeholders and provide feedback on learning and teaching matters to students, staff and other stakeholders? - iii) Does the College have an effective management information system (MIS) in place which is regularly monitored, reviewed and updated with reference to international best practices? - iv) Are the findings from monitoring and evaluation, and benchmarking practices used to continuously improve the quality of College information management system?
+- i) Does the University collect, analyse and use relevant information for the effective management of their programmes of study and to inform decision-making? - ii) Are there effective systems to track student performance, gather feedback from stakeholders and provide feedback on learning and teaching matters to students, staff and other stakeholders? - iii) Does the University has an effective management information system (MIS) in place which is regularly monitored, reviewed and updated with reference to international best practices? - iv) Are the findings from monitoring and evaluation, and bench-marking practices used to continuously improve the quality of University information management system?